 Reservation System in India was actually introduced back in 2nd Century BC when the upper class of the society benefitted from some additional privileges.
 The concept of caste-based reservation in India was conceived back in 1882 mainly by Jyotirao Phule and William Hunter.
 But, many reforms and changes were made in the reservation system that exists today.
 The first reform or alteration in the reservation system was done back in 1933 when Prime Minister Ramsey MacDonald from British Company presented Communal Award.
 Many changes were made in the reservation system and separate electorates for different castes were launched.
 There were separate electorates for Dalits, Europeans, Anglo-Indians, Indian Christians, Sikhs, and Muslims.

 When Mahatma Gandhi came to India he opposed this Communal Award, but BR Ambedkar supported it.
 To stabilize the situation, a pact called Poona Pact was signed under which the nation would be having a single electorate for Hindu, with a specific percentage of seats reserved for Dalits.

 In the 90s, there were some recommendations of Mandal Commission which were integrated into government jobs, and scholarships also.
 Below are the constitutional provisions for the Reservation System in India.

-The part XVI of the Indian Constitution deals with the Reservation for Scheduled Castes or SC and Scheduled Tribes or ST in state and federal legislatures.
+Part XVI of the Indian Constitution deals with the Reservation for Scheduled Castes or SC and Scheduled Tribes or ST in state and federal legislatures.